chianti-atomic/ChiantiPy/README.md

 ChiantiPy is the Python interface to the [CHIANTI atomic database](http://www.chiantidatabase.org) for astrophysical spectroscopy.
 It provides the capability to calculate the emission line and continuum spectrum of an optically thin plasma based on the data in the CHIANTI database.

 ## What is CHIANTI?
 CHIANTI provides a database of atomic data that can be used to interpret the emission of spectral lines and continua emitted from high-temperature, optically-thin astrophysical sources.
 The CHIANTI project provides a suite of routines written in Interactive Data Language (IDL) to access the database and calculate various quantities for use in interpreting observed spectra or producing synthetic spectra.
+As of ChiantiPy 0.10.0, the CHIANTI database version 10 or later is required

 ## Installation
 The following dependencies are required to run ChiantiPy,